dbca-wa/sdis/docs/source/faq.rst

 This can happen if the content has been copy-pasted from MS Word, EndNote, or web pages.

-Cut and paste the content into a text exitor like Notepad and back to remove this invisible markup.
-Do not use "clever" text processors like MS Word, as they understand and preserve the invisible markup we want to get rid of.
-Do use simple text editors like Notepad, which don't understand, and discard, the invisible markup.
+Cut and paste the content into a simple text exitor like Notepad, then back into SDIS to remove this invisible markup.
+*Do not* use "clever" text processors like MS Word, as they "understand" and preserve the invisible markup we want to get rid of.
+*Do* use simple text editors like Notepad, which actively discard invisible markup.

 What will happen when a new ARAR is kicked off?
 ===============================================